 LTL Instant Rate Damage Claims

-Consider purchasing uShip Cargo Insurance during checkout to help make sure you're covered in the event of damages.
+Consider purchasing the uShip Protection Plan during checkout to help make sure you're covered in the event of damages.

 Receiving Damaged Freight

 - Take pictures of freight prior to pickup to help prove that the damage was caused during transit.